react4j/react4j/docs/_docs/arez_best_practices.md

 arez's `@Action` annotation.
 If you do not wish an event handler to be run as an action you can annotate the event handler with the [@NoAutoAction]({% api_url arez.NoAutoAction %}) annotation.
-This can be useful if you want to explicitly control the actions parameters (i.e. to make the action run in a read-only transaction) or you want to optimize a frequently called event handkler by removing the overhead associated with annotating a method with `@Action`.
+This can be useful if you want to explicitly control the actions parameters (i.e. to make the action run in a read-only transaction) or you want to optimize a frequently called event handler by removing the overhead associated with annotating a method with `@Action`.

 Below is a `Footer` component extracted from a [TodoMVC](http://todomvc.com/) implementation.
 It accesses the